m-khozyashev/m-khozyashev/README.md

  The company aimed to develop an app for recording phone calls on iOS devices, a feature not available by default.

 #### My Role:
-I was tasked with developing the app from ыскфеср, which involved designing the user interface in accordance with Apple's HIG(Human Interface Guidelines), creating assets, and evaluating the viability of implementing key features.
+I was tasked with developing the app from scratch, which involved designing the user interface following Apple's HIG(Human Interface Guidelines), creating assets, and evaluating the viability of implementing key features.

 #### What I did:
 - Developed the app from scratch, in compliance with Apple's HIG(Human Interface Guidelines) for designing UI.
 - The app used a dedicated VOIP service to record phone calls.
 I used CallKit to track the current call state.
 - Implemented downloading of saved calls from our server with URLSession.
-- Created a built-in audio player to listen to downloaded calls with help of AVFoundation.
+- Created a built-in audio player to listen to downloaded calls with the help of AVFoundation.
 - Added the “file sharing” and “export” features.
 - Added in-app purchases.

 #### Results:
-The app was successfully released in App Store with all the planned features, had high crash free rate (over 98%) and was successfully supported by other developers for several years.
+The app was successfully released in the App Store with all the planned features, had a high crash-free rate (over 98%), and was successfully supported by other developers for several years.

 <b>Stack:</b> UIKit, CoreData, MVC, XCTest/XCUITest, AVFoundation, CallKit, VOIP